gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 [![test video](http://img.youtube.com/vi/vR2EC16uoZU/default.jpg)](http://www.youtube.com/watch?v=vR2EC16uoZU)

+# HTML version of model_training.ipynb notebook

+HTML version of the model_training.ipynb notebook is on this [link](./html/model_training.html)

 # issues

 * Installation of Tensorflow GPU along with the right version of CUDA/cuDNN drivers was a challenge.
 However I was able to find a good reference on this link